tdeboissiere/DeepLearningBenchmarks/README.md

 |Tensorflow NCHW + BN + XLA| 326.325 ms|
 |Tensorflow NCHW + fused BN no XLA| 322.396 ms|
 |Tensorflow NCHW + fused BN + XLA| 345.121 ms|

+<a name="foottime">1</a>: Mean time for 100 (forward + backward + weight update) trials on a VGG16 network with mini batch size of 16.
+The timer is started right before the first trial and stopped right after the last trial.
+The reported time is obtained by dividing this interval by the number of trials.

+<a name="kerasnote">2</a>: Note that at the moment, keras uses traditional NHWC tensorflow ordering

+<a name="footBN">3</a>: Batch normalization layer applied after convolution layers

 ### System specs